Knee Pain from Weightlifting: (A Helpful Guide for Lifters)

 Myofascial release (SMR) tools, massage balls, foam roller, medicine ball for muscle pain relief

-Massage balls and foam rollers can effectively release tight quadriceps muscles and fix knee tendonitis.
-If you experience knee discomfort when lifting weights: during squats, lunges, leg press, leg extensions, or deadlifts, these tools will help.
+Massage balls and foam rollers can effectively release tight muscles relieve tendonitis.
+If you experience discomfort, these tools will help.

 The peanut ball can release the muscles at the front of the thigh.
 The foam roller can release the glutes and outer thigh muscles (vastus lateralis).
 The medicine ball can release the hamstrings.

-These myofascial pain relief tools treat knee pain and provide relief to the knee tendon and joint by releasing restricted quadriceps muscles.
+These tools resolve pain and relieve the knee tendon and joint by releasing restricted muscles.

 References